Australian-Imaging-Service/charts/docs/_deployments/ALB-Ingress-Controller.md

       kubernetes.io/ingress.class: alb
       alb.ingress.kubernetes.io/scheme: internet-facing
       alb.ingress.kubernetes.io/group.name: xnat
-      alb.ingress.kubernetes.io/target-type: instance
+      alb.ingress.kubernetes.io/target-type: ip
 ```

 NB.
-You can specify as either instance or ip.
+Although you can specify ip or instance for the target-type, you need to specify ip or autoscaling won't function correctly.
+This is because stickiness isn't honoured for target-type instance so you have the known issue where XNAT database thinks you are logged in but instance / pod knows you are not and then it logs you out again.

 For more ALB annotations / options, please see article at the bottom of the page.

 Commented out / removed: